-Sam Baardman is a singer-songwriter and visual artist living in Winnipeg, Manitoba.
-His music reflects a searching, inquisitive spirit, expressing compelling truths about our deepest questions and our most difficult challenges.
-Coaxing surprising images out of common situations, Sam’s music resonates with fans who appreciate his lyrical depth and superb, singable melodies.
-The songs travel across a broad range of human experience, from small, intimate moments—a phone call between friends—to global conflicts—environmental catastrophe or cultural equity—infusing every situation with poetic urgency.
+Sam Baardman’s music reflects a searching, inquisitive spirit.
+Coaxing surprising images out of common situations, Sam’s songs resonate with fans who appreciate his lyrical depth and superb, singable melodies.
+The music travels across a broad range of human experience, from small, intimate moments to big issues, infusing every situation with poetic urgency.
 It’s no surprise that the Winnipeg Free Press described him as “one of the city’s strongest and most literate songwriters.”

 Sam’s songs travel across a broad range of human experience, from small, intimate moments—a phone call between friends—to global conflicts—environmental catastrophe or cultural equity—giving them equal weight, and infusing every situation with poetic urgency.
 His art is about finding details that many have missed and expressing something honest in every song.
 Backed by understated yet intricate guitar work, he offers up songs that speak to the heart.